 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-E8 Futures is $111 cheaper to get started.
+E8 Futures is $99 cheaper to get started.
 E8 Futures charges $0 one-time.
-Tradeify charges $111/mo (monthly subscription).
-Tradeify currently has an active promotion which may further reduce cost.
+Tradeify charges $99 one-time.

 E8 Futures gets you funded faster, with an estimated ~11 days to first payout (1d eval + 5d winning + 5d processing).